 Open to the whole community

-To be open membership of the club must be open to all without discrimination.
+Membership of the club must be open to all without discrimination.
 The facilities must also be open to all the membership.
 Further, the club's fees must not represent a significant obstacle to membership or use of its facilities.